-The final step in improving your crawl space is installing insulation.
+Improve your crawl space by installing insulation.
 Your crawl space can be insulated from the outside and the inside.
 You’ll want to make sure any vents in your crawl space are removed and sealed before you start.

 Exterior rigid foam insulation can be placed over the entire outer crawl space wall.
 This usually happens during construction, but it can happen in conjunction with a drainage project.
 If you’re planning to improve your draining around your home, take the extra step and have rigid foam insulation installed around the outside of your foundation.

-Interior walls can be lined with fire-resistant rigid insulation placed over the vapor barrier with joints taped and sealed.
+Interior walls can be lined with fire-resistant rigid insulation placed over the crawl space encapsulation, or vapor barrier, with joints taped and sealed.
 Insulation is not a substitute for the vapor barrier, but enhances the effect of the vapor barrier by keeping the weather out of the crawl space.